Baaz-Cheema/E-Commerce-Front-End/README.md

+# Project Title

+This project was built using React, React Router V6, Redux Toolkit, Motion Framer, and React Bootstrap.
+It took me 41 days to complete.

+You can view a demo of the app here. https://almari.netlify.app/

-Technologies used:
+## Technologies Used
-React
+- React
-React Router V6
+- React Router V6
-Redux Toolkit
+- Redux Toolkit
-Motion Framer
+- Motion Framer
-React Bootstrap
+- React Bootstrap

-Demo of the app:
-https://almari.netlify.app/